railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

    single: module; crm

 Now install the CRM module (Customer Relationship Management) using the same process as before.
-Start from :menuselection:`Administration --> Modules Management --> Modules --> Uninstalled modules`.
+Start from :menuselection:`Administration --> Modules --> Modules`.

 	#.
-Get the list of modules to install, and search for the :mod:`crm` module in that list.
+Get the list of modules, and search for the :mod:`crm` module in that list.

 	#.
 Schedule the module for installation by clicking :guilabel:`Schedule for Installation`.

 	#.
 Do the same for :mod:`account`.

 	#.
 Click :guilabel:`Apply Scheduled Upgrades` on the action toolbar to the right.

 	#.
-Click :guilabel:`Start Upgrade` to install both modules.
+Click :guilabel:`Start update` to install both modules.

 	#.
-After a wait, when the installation is complete, click :guilabel:`Start Configuration`.
+After a wait, when the installation is complete, you may close this dialog box.

 	#.
-Accept the defaults for accounts setup and select ``None`` for the chart of accounts.

-	#.
-You'll see details of all the features installed by the modules on a new
+You will see details of all the features installed by the modules on a new
 	    :guilabel:`Features` tab on the module form.

-When you return to the main menu you'll find the new customer relationship management menu :menuselection:`CRM & SRM`.
-You'll also see all the accounting functions that are now available in the :menuselection:`Financial Management` menu.
+When you return to the :menuselection:`Sales` menu you will find the new menu items under it like :menuselection:`Sales --> Leads`, :menuselection:`Sales --> Opportunities`, :guilabel:`Meetings` and :guilabel:`Phone Calls` which are a part of the customer relationship management system.
+You will also see all the accounting functions that are now available in the :menuselection:`Accounting` menu.

 There is no particular relationship between the modules installed and the menus added.
 Most of the core modules add complete menus but some also add submenus to menus already in the system.
 Other